Research at the Adler

 HISTORY & COLLECTIONS

 The Adler has one of the largest and most significant collections of historic scientific instruments in the world, as well as rare books, manuscripts, archival materials, models, and photographs.
 Items from the Adler’s collections can be found throughout the museum in our exhibition spaces and our Online Catalog provides public access to our digitized collection of objects, books, historical photographs, and archival materials.
 In addition, through our partnership with Google Arts and Culture we have created dozens of online exhibitions based on our digitized collections.

 FAR HORIZONS LAB

 Far Horizons is a scientific research and engineering program at the Adler Planetarium, engaging students, volunteers and the public in hands-on, participatory research projects.
 This program engages students, volunteers and the general public in current research through high altitude ballooning (HAB) missions and construction of earth orbiting satellites.
-Having completed almost 150 HAB missions, Far Horizons is currently conducting NITELite, a series of flights monitoring time variation and angular dependence of light pollution in the Chicago metropolitan region, and participating in the NightWatch collaboration which is designing an orbital mission to map the Earth at night in unprecedented spatial and spectral resolution.
+Having completed over 150 HAB missions, Far Horizons is currently conducting NITELite, a series of flights monitoring time variation and angular dependence of light pollution in the Chicago metropolitan region, and participating in the NightWatch collaboration which is designing an orbital mission to map the Earth at night in unprecedented spatial and spectral resolution.
 A recent highlight is the Far Horizons leadership in the successful designation of the world’s largest Urban Night Sky Place, Palos Preserves, southwest of Chicago.

 DOANE OBSERVATORY RESEARCH